cloud-gov/pages-cf-build-tasks/README.md

 Adding the code for a new task is done in this repository.
 Each task needs a folder within `tasks` which should be named corresponding the `appName` defined above (example: the folder `example` becomes `pages-example-task-dev`).
 There are two files required to be inside this folder and a third optional file:
 - `definition.py`: This is the main site of task-specific code.
 It needs to export one class, a subclass of [`BuildTask`](lib/task.py).
-The only requirements of this class are that it implements a `handler` function which returns a file object (the task artifact) and has extra parsers defined for any `operator-defined-flags`.
+The only requirements of the custom class are that it implements a `handler` function which returns an absolute path file name (the task artifact) and has extra parsers defined for any `operator-defined-flags`.
 An example is shown at [`tasks/example/definition.py`](tasks/example/definition.py)
 - `.env`: Environment variables which are added as [Build arguments](https://docs.docker.com/build/guide/build-args/) to the final docker image.
 The only required value is `BASE_IMAGE`.
 - `build.sh`: (optional) This script is run to configure task-specific dependecies needed in the final docker image.